Mexico City Specialty

 Av.
 Ozuluama #4, Colonia Condesa

 Many traditional Mexican pastries like the Concha and the Oreja can be traced back to French origins, so this pretty Parisian-inspired café makes perfect sense.
 Here, coffees, Mexican egg breakfasts, and perfect pastries are served in the airy dining room and outside on a leafy, secluded corner in the Condesa.
 Besides the bread, the best thing about this place are the old-school pinafores and lacy aprons that the bakers wear.
 There's a second location in Polanco.

-Mercado Roma, Calle Querétaro 225, Roma Nte.
+Mercado Roma, Calle Querétaro 225, Colonia Roma

 A fun take on the traditional covered markets, the Mercado Roma is a one-stop-shop for indie gourmet snacks.
 Here, many of the city's up-and-coming chefs and food brands have set up shop selling everything from fresh juices, to fair-trade coffee, Spanish tapas, classic Mexican snacks, and more.
 The stand not to miss is Umami which dishes a selection of sushi-style burritos.
 Always crowded at lunch time, visitors can take a spin, choose their treats, and try and find a spot at the wooden communal tables stationed at the back.

 Colima 114, Colonia Roma